PawanPawar11/JavaScript-Concepts/async/moreInfo.md

-Yes, you're absolutely right!
 The way `async` and `await` work can **make asynchronous code appear synchronous**, which is one of the key benefits of using them.
 Let's dive into why that happens.

 ### How `async/await` Makes Asynchronous Code Seem Synchronous: